Jim Leishman: Manager

-Following his departure from the Pars in 1990, he had unproductive spells with Montrose and Inverness Thistle, as well as a spell in charge of Fife Junior outfit Rosyth Recreation.
-After this, he enjoyed more than eight years with Livingston from 1995, latterly as coach.
-There he succeeded in taking Livi into the Scottish Premier League for the first time and the Europe by finishing 3rd following promotion.
-In August 2003, he returned to Dunfermline, ironically as general manager.
+Following his departure from the Pars in 1990, he had unproductive spells with Montrose and Inverness Thistle, and a spell in charge of Fife Junior outfit Rosyth Recreation.
+In March 1995, he joined Edinburgh side Meadowbank Thistle, who were facing relegation from the Second Division.
+Leishman was unable to prevent the drop to the Third Division, and the team was subsequently relocated to Livingston, also taking on the name of the town.
+He enjoyed eight years with Livingston as manager, director of football and manager once more.
+There he succeeded in taking Livingston into the Scottish Premier League for the first time, also qualifying for the UEFA Cup by finishing third in their first season following promotion to the top flight.

+In August 2003, he returned to Dunfermline as general manager.
 Following the sacking of Davie Hay with just three matches of the 2004–05 remaining, Leishman prevented relegation by steering the club to crucial wins over their main relegation rivals Dundee and Dundee United.
-Dunfermline had failed to win in their previous ten matches under Hay, but in Leishman's temporary care they hammered Dundee 5-0 and he soon took the job on a full-time basis.
+Dunfermline had failed to win in their previous ten matches under Hay, but in Leishman's temporary care they beat Dundee, 5–0 and he took the job on a full-time basis.

-In 2005–06, the Pars were once again tipped for relegation and almost lived up to that billing.
-They would have gone down, had it not been for his old club Livingston.
-An 11th-placed finish, although level on points with Falkirk and Dundee United, was enough to preserve their status.
-A particular low in this season came near the end of February when Celtic visited East End Park and left with a crushing 8-1 win.
-Exactly one month later, Dunfermline faced Celtic in the 2006 Scottish League Cup Final and despite an improved performance, they lost 3-0.
+In 2005–06 an 11th-placed finish, although level on points with Falkirk and Dundee United, was enough to preserve their premier league membership.
+A low in this season came near the end of February when Celtic visited East End Park and won 8–1.
+Exactly one month later, Dunfermline faced Celtic in the 2006 Scottish League Cup final and despite an improved performance, they lost 3–0.

-Leishman is well known for his down to earth personality, excellent relationship with Dunfermline fans, and his "aeroplane" celebrations.
-At one point, he enjoyed a reputation for his witty attempts at delivering his thoughts on football in verse.
-Leishman's strengths are considered to be his man-management skills and his renowned ability to motivate and install self-belief in his players.

-In September 2006, another trademark of the man, his famous moustache, which he had had since the age of eighteen, was shaved off at a benefit dinner to mark the testimonial year of Dunfermline player Andy Tod.
-He was convinced to do so after people at the table he was sitting at, including current Pars players, put up £1000 for charity.

 Pressure on Leishman increased steadily in 2006/07 after another poor start which brought just three wins in two months.
 On 26 October 2006, Leishman decided to return to his post as general manager, with former Hearts boss Craig Levein the initial favourite to take over.
-Leishman had himself recommended Levein and Livingston manager John Robertson as candidates but Levein moved to Dundee United following the sacking of Craig Brewster on 29 October 2006.
+Leishman had himself recommended Levein and Livingston manager John Robertson as candidates, and Levein moved to Dundee United following the sacking of Craig Brewster on 29 October 2006.
 Former Derry City boss, Stephen Kenny, took over in November 2006.